 - Rotorcraft (R.COM)

-Details on structure, membership and working method of the SAB, TECS and COMS are also provided in the SAB Rules of Procedure.
+More details on the legal basis, structure, membership and working methods of the SAB, TECS and COMS are also provided in the related Management Board decisions and SAB Rules of Procedure.
 For all relevant reference documents, please see 'Related Content'.

 SAB Plenary Chair: